 |Zed's Snorkeling Trips||Snorkeling Tour Operator||(246) 428-7873||1.0 mi.
 East of Central Atlantic Shores|

-For more information about snorkeling, including suggestions and helpful tips for both "old pros" and beginners, check out our extensive Caribbean snorkeling page.
+To learn more concerning snorkeling, including helpful suggestions and tips for beginners and "pros" check out our comprehensive Caribbean snorkeling article.

 No matter where you're staying during your visit to Barbados, there will be an opportunity for you to get in some snorkeling.
 Check with your hotel and inquire about free equipment (many properties offer this extra), find out where the best rental prices are, participate in a tour, or bring your equipment from home.
 However you manage to pull it off, know that you will not be disappointed by this sport in Barbados.